Amazon tests techie comedy 'Betas' in original programming push

 Like online streaming and DVD rental company Netflix, Amazon has decided it must move beyond being a distributor of shows made by others to producing top-drawer programming of its own.
 Netflix made big waves this year with its first original series, "House of Cards," a political drama that took on basic cable and premium cable networks and scored three Emmy wins.

-Streaming video company Hulu, owned by the Walt Disney Co, 21st Century Fox and Comcast, has also been rolling out original programming, most recently comedy series "The Wrong Mans," co-produced by the BBC, which aired earlier this month.
+Streaming video company Hulu, owned by the Walt Disney Co (DIS.N), 21st Century Fox (FOXA.O) and Comcast (CMCSA.O), has also been rolling out original programming, most recently comedy series "The Wrong Mans," co-produced by the BBC, which aired earlier this month.

 "Betas" executive producer Michael Lehmann said he finds the landscape "exciting, it's the new Wild West, a new frontier of premium cable with AMC, Netflix, HBO."